sam-dumont/RaceWithPower/README.md

 * Choose to use custom font (narrower) or standard.
 # Settings

-* Set up race parameters : distance, elevation, target power and target time.
 * Show power in raw value or percentage of FTP
+* Set up race parameters : distance, elevation, target power (percentage or raw value depending on preceding option) and target time.
 * Choose power averaging window (1-30 seconds)
 * Enable alerts outside of race power target